MoRita did kung fu and other martial arts for over 20 years, until irreparable damage to her left knee stopped her.

-I was in a magazine!!
-I did Kung-Fu and I played with a big stick!
+Once upon a time, I was a bada$$.
+I did kung fu and I played with a big stick!
 I was in a magazine!
-I had wicked muscle definition in my arms!!
+I had wicked muscle definition in my arms!
+Those were good times.

 Because I'd participated in martial arts so carelessly and completely during my adolescent years, I did irreparable damage to my knees.

-Keep Your Quads and Hamstring Balanced
+1. Keep Your Quads and Hamstring Balanced

 In martial arts, most of your leg work is done with your quadriceps, leaving your hamstrings rather neglected.
 Most stances focus on your quads.
-The only thing I can think of that works your hamstrings is that sort of kick where your leg comes up in the back (in my Kung-Fu class, we called it a Scorpion-tail kick).
+The only thing I can think of that works your hamstrings is that sort of kick where your leg comes up in the back (in my kung fu class, we called it a scorpion-tail kick).

-An imbalance in the quads and hamstrings leads to improper tracking of the knee-cap which in turn leads to wear and tear of the bone and cartilage.
+An imbalance in the quads and hamstrings leads to improper tracking of the kneecap, which in turn leads to wear and tear of the bone and cartilage.
 So take time to work out your hamstrings.
 You can do this by doing straight-legged deadlifts or working on the hamstring machine at the gym.

 Running also works your hamstrings.
 Most runners have weak quads but strong hamstrings.

 I see hyperextension most often in young, flexible, adolescent martial artists.
-They kick and punch with quite a bit of force behind it, and at the apex of the move, you can see the knee or elbow bending backward under the strain of hyperextension.
+They kick and punch with quite a bit of force, and at the apex of the move, you can see the knee or elbow bending backward under the strain of hyperextension.